slowernews/slowernews/rationales/index.md

 2021-05-05

-- Self explanatory.

 ### Novel HIV vaccine in human trial

 2021-04-29

-- Self explanatory.

 ### Effective malaria vaccine discovered

 2021-04-29

-- Self explanatory.

 ### NFTs are the new conceptual art

 2021-04-23

-- The quest for an usecase for Blockchain continues.
+- The quest for an usecase for blockchain continues.

 ### Excel never dies